 Commodities outperform stocks, bonds, dollar in August

-LONDON (Reuters) - Commodities outperformed equities, bonds and the dollar in August with a surge in metals and oil prices, following lackluster performance against other asset classes over the past two years.
+LONDON, Sept 4 (Reuters) - Commodities outperformed equities, bonds and the dollar in August with a surge in metals and oil prices, following lacklustre performance against other asset classes over the past two years.

 Commodity prices have largely been weak over the past two years as a stagnant world economy has coincided with ample supplies.